 - Charitable Lead Trusts: Transfer appreciated property to your family for the future through an irrevocable charitable trust.
 You designate the trust to exist for a specific number of years or until death.
 Charity receives an annual contribution and at the end of the term or death, the assets will pass on to family or friends as beneficiaries.
 Careful planning makes it possible to reduce – or eliminate- taxes normally due to transfer of wealth to loved ones.

 For more details on the specific giving vehicles, we are pleased to offer additional resources (such as videos and gift calculators) through Boys & Girls Clubs of America.

 The information on this website is not intended as legal or tax advice.
 For such advice, please consult an attorney or tax advisor.
 Examples are for hypothetical purposes only and are subject to change.

 The Presidents Society was established to recognize and honor benefactors who have made, or have expressed their intention to make, a significant commitment to Boys & Girls Clubs of Greater Milwaukee either through accumulative giving or designation in their estate planning.
 These individuals have demonstrated their commitment to the future of children in Milwaukee, and to ensure the Clubs programing continue in perpetuity.

 Each year a private reception and program is held to thank members for their generosity and provide an opportunity to hear about the positive impact the Clubs has on Milwaukee’s youth and our community.

-Presidents Society Co-Chairs, Charlie James and Mary Ellen Stanek welcome national speaker, Erin Gruwell, author of the New York Times best seller The Freedom Writers Diary on October 12th at 5:00 p.m.
+Presidents Society Co-Chairs, Charlie James and Mary Ellen Stanek welcomed national speaker, Erin Gruwell, author of the New York Times best seller The Freedom Writers Diary in October 2017.
+Stay tuned for information on upcoming Presidents Society events!